 The decision matrix: requirements by category at a glance

-| Requirement / Feature | Category A (safety-critical) | Category B (functional-critical) | Category C (non-critical) |
+| Requirement / Characteristic | Category A (safety-critical) | Category B (functional-critical) | Category C (non-critical) |

 |---|---|---|---|

-| Risk level | ⚠️ Life & limb / Environment | ⚙️ Functional failure | ℹ️ Customer satisfaction |
+| Risk level | ⚠️ Safety & Environment | ⚙️ Functional failure | ℹ️ Customer satisfaction |

 | Tool type | Electronic, measuring & controlling | Electronic, measuring | Mechanical or electronic |

-| Measurement quantities | Torque AND Rotation Angle | Torque (+ optional angle) | Torque (Basic requirement) |
+| Measurement quantities | Torque AND angular displacement | Torque (+ optional angle) | Torque (basic requirement) |

-| Data documentation | 100% complete, every screw | Systematic, by sampling | Recommended, not mandatory |
+| Data documentation | 100% traceable, every screw | Systematic, by sampling | Recommended, not mandatory |

 | Component identification | ✅ Mandatory (e.g., barcode scanner) | ⚡ Recommended | ❌ Not required |

-| Faulty bolting detection | ✅ Automatic & immediate lockout | ✅ Detectable & documented | ⚡ By sampling |
+| Faulty screw fastening detection | ✅ Automatic & immediate locking | ✅ Detectable & documented | ⚡ Sampling-based |

-| MFU (Machine capability) | ✅ Mandatory, regularly | ✅ Mandatory, regularly | ⚡ Recommended |
+| MFU (Machine Capability) | ✅ Mandatory, regularly | ✅ Mandatory, regularly | ⚡ Recommended |

 | PFU (Process capability) | ✅ Mandatory (Cpk/Cmk ≥ 1.67) | ✅ Mandatory (Cpk/Cmk ≥ 1.33) | ❌ Not required |